SajavaC/SalesDB/README.md

 | ItemName | Product name |
 | NeverOrderedStoreCount | Number of existing stores that have never ordered the item |

-**Business Value:**
+**Business Value**

-Highlights items with little or no demand across the store network, helping identify products that may require assortment review, romotional support, or adjustments to purchasing plans.
+Highlights items with little or no demand across the store network, helping identify products that may require assortment review, promotional support, or adjustments to purchasing plans.

 <br>
 <br>

 > 📊 **Monitoring Reports**
+>
+> Operational reports for tracking purchasing activity and reviewing historical trends.

 #### `Distributor_Monthly_Sales.sql`

-Creates a month-by-month summary of distributor sales for each inventory item using a pivot table.
+Summarizes monthly distributor sales for each inventory item using a pivot table.

 **Output**